gabrielecanepa/esselungas/README.md

 ## Deployment

 You must be a collaborator on [Heroku](https://signup.heroku.com) to be able to deploy.
-If you are (and just if you contributed to a livecode!), you can deploy new commits with:
+If you are (and just if you contributed to the last livecode session!), deploy the new commits with:

 ```sh
 git push -f heroku master